Reach out to one of our leaders for more information.

 The Pi Chapter, in conjunction with other Greek organizations, holds a long-standing history of collective, philanthropic efforts that possess newsworthy and influential fundraising power.
 Our most recognized project, Dropping The Puck On Cancer, remains geared toward funding the American Brain Tumor Association (ABTA).
 We gifted $60,000 to ABTA and the project continues to expand with the addition of six undergraduate operational committees: Logistics, Fund Development, Apparel and Graphic Design, Marketing, Community Outreach, and ABTA Relations.
 Also, our chapter raised and contributed $33,000 through our Face Off For The Forces event in support of The Wounded Warrior Project.
 Furthermore, our previous Philanthropy Chairman headed efforts to expand our charitable donations beyond monetary contributions and broadened our influence within the community by donating nearly 100 service hours to Habitat for Humanity of Monroe County.

 We are a progressive and dynamic chapter, and are adjusting our culture in response to voluntary changes as well as new administrative regulations.
 Our chapter altered our executive board’s terms to coincide with the school year in an effort to encourage older members of our chapter to run for executive positions and to facilitate a smoother transition for future executive teams.
-We also hired and provided living arrangements for a new live-in housing manager, James Thomas, who will also act as a liaison between our members, the university, and our housing corporation.
+We also hired and provided living arrangements for a new live-in housing manager, Charlie Ruff, TCU '16, who will also act as a liaison between our members, the university, and our housing corporation.